Data Flows & Dashboards

 - DETECTIONS (button) - Limit the data to events that triggered a detection defined in your policies.
 Click ACTIVITY to remove this filter and return to the full event view.

 - Attribute nodes - Click any node in the Sankey diagram or the Visibility dashboard to filter by that specific attribute value.
-For example, clicking an actor node filters the data to only show events involving that user.
+For example, clicking an user node filters the data to only show events involving that user.

 - Policy Detections - Click a detection type in the Policy Detections dashboard to show only events that triggered that detection.